ivkond/diarization-dataset-generator/README.md

 1. **Direct upload to HuggingFace Hub** (recommended):
    - Set `output.repo_id` in `config.yaml` to your repository ID (e.g., `"username/dataset-name"`)
-   - Dataset will be uploaded **streamingly during generation** using batched Parquet uploads
+   - Dataset will be uploaded **streamingly during generation** as files are created
+   - Audio files are stored using Git LFS for efficient version control
    - No local files are created - saves disk space and time
    - Example:
      ```yaml